swisskyrepo/PayloadsAllTheThings/README.md

 Feel free to improve with your payloads and techniques !
 I :heart: pull requests :)

-You can also contribute with a beer IRL or with `buymeacoffee.com`
+You can also contribute with a :beers: IRL or with `buymeacoffee.com`

 [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/swissky)